The LGBTQ+ community has a rich history, filled with symbols, codes, and practices that have evolved over time.

 - Black: Represents S&M

 - Brown: Signifies scat

-The Handkerchief Code is a testament to the creativity, resilience, and diversity of the LGBTQ+ community.
+The hanky code is a testament to the creativity, resilience, and diversity of the LGBTQ+ community.
 Its evolution mirrors the journey of the community itself, adapting and transforming through the ages while holding on to its unique identity and heritage.
 As we continue to recognize and celebrate these unique practices, we also contribute to a more inclusive and understanding world.